devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 # 300-Testing

-## Unit Tests in Dart using the BLoC Pattern
+## Introduction

+- Types of tests
+  - Focus on Unit test
+- Advantages of BloC
-Keep it stupid so you don't need to test it
+- Keep it stupid so you don’t need to test it

+## Unit Tests in Flutter

+- Set up
+- packages
+- testing a bloc
+- Dependency injection problems in Flutter

 # 400-Conventions
 ## Mastering the Widget Tree